BEAUTY

-Waking up with dark circles under my eyes is not the most fun morning surprise, and the older I get, the more it seems to be happening.
+Waking up with dark circles under my eyes?
+Not exactly the glamorous start I’m going for.
+And the older I get, the more it seems to happen—like a little raccoon is staring back at me in the mirror.
+Sound familiar?

 Q: Sana, first and foremost, why am I getting these terrible dark circles under my eyes?

-A: It could be due to a variety and combination of different factors.
+A: It could be due to a variety of different factors.
 There are several reasons women get them.
-It could be hereditary; you could have thin skin under your eyes, a lack of sleep, too much caffeine, too much alcohol, and iron deficiency.
+It could be hereditary; you could have thin skin under your eyes, a lack of sleep, too much caffeine, too much alcohol, and an iron deficiency.

 Q: What can I do to prevent getting dark circles?